 The old-fashioned way of managing equipment and inventory within your company’s facilities used to entail fastidious record keeping.
 Computers have certainly made things easier, and are infinitely preferable to the old-fashioned paper methods, but it is only with the use of some of the new CMMS options that managing this information entirely automatically, and yet with total precision, has become possible.

 Those who work within the relevant facilities can connect to your maintenance management system from their personal mobile phones or laptops in order to view the status of work orders in real-time.
-This saves them from either being tied to a desk and computer, or having to search manually through paper records to find the information they need, which might not even be up-to-date.
+This saves them from either being tied to a desk and computer, or having to go to IT Support to find the information they need, which might not even be up-to-date.

 This is the biggest selling point of any business-focused piece of software.
 Time really is money, especially in the hyper-competitive business environment that exists today, and so every little advantage that the modern business can secure must be seized.
 Linking CMMS to employees’ mobile devices means that they can stay updated at all times, they can create new jobs, and close out those that have been completed, while working the floor.